William-ST/jaeger-opentracing-android/README.md

 - [ ] error handling and child span creation

-Please feel free to submit any suggestions for now
+Please feel free to submit any suggestions or review :)